Wolverhampton: Geography

 The city lies upon the Midlands Plateau at 163 m above sea level.
-There are no major rivers within the city, although the River Penk and River Tame (tributaries of the River Trent) rise in the city, as does Smestow Brook, a tributary of the River Stour, and thence the River Severn.
+There are no major rivers within the city, although the rivers Penk and Tame (Note: These are tributaries of the river Trent) rise in the city, as does Smestow Brook, a tributary of the Stour, and thence the Severn.
 This means that the city lies astride the main east–west watershed of England.

 The geology of the city is complex, with a combination of Triassic and Carboniferous geology; specifically Bunter and Keuper sandstone, and Upper and Middle Coal measures.
-There is also an area of dolerite intrusions.
+There is an area of dolerite intrusions.

 Climate

-Wolverhampton's climate is oceanic (Köppen Cfb) and therefore quite temperate, with average maximum temperatures in July being around 21 °C, and with the maximum daytime temperature in January being around 6.9 °C.
+Like the rest of central England, Wolverhampton's climate is oceanic (Köppen Cfb) and therefore quite temperate, with average maximum temperatures in July being around 21 °C, and with the maximum daytime temperature in January being around 6.9 °C.

 The Met Office's nearest observation station is at Penkridge, about 10 mi north of the city.